thu-spmi/CAT/RequestTowardsExperiment.md

 │   └── ...
 ├── path.sh
 ├── run.sh
-├── README.md
+├── RESULT.md
 ├── steps -> /opt/kaldi/egs/wsj/s5/steps
 └── utils -> /opt/kaldi/egs/wsj/s5/utils
 ```

 `exp/` dir is what we care about.

-In this dir, we define our own experiments as sub-directories, liked `exp/<myexp1>`, `exp/<myexp2>`, etc. Inside the experiment dir, files tree and their meaning are
+In this dir, you define your own experiments as sub-directories, liked `exp/<myexp1>`, `exp/<myexp2>`, etc. Inside the experiment dir, the files and their meanings are as follows:

 ```
 exp/myexp/